 On the surface, it appears that males do a better job of saving for retirement than women.
-The average male account balance is $126,362 while the average female balance is $83,375 but these numbers are misleading.
-Women tend to have lower incomes and shorter job tenure, according to the study.
+The average male account balance is $131,045 while the average female balance is $88,393, but these numbers are misleading.
+Women tend to have lower incomes and shorter job tenures, according to the study.

-However, when comparing women and men at the same income level, women save a higher percentage of their income than men.
+However, when comparing women and men at the same income level, women save a higher percentage of their income than men do.

 The Most Alarming Trend

-When the year-end numbers for 2018 are released in 2019, they’ll likely show even more impressive results, but it’s not all great news.
-Yes, balances are higher but still too low heading into retirement.
+When the year-end numbers for 2021 are released, they’ll likely show even more impressive results, but it’s not all great news.
+Yes, balances are higher, but still too low heading into retirement.

-Let’s say that you’re currently 30 years old and have $25,000 saved for retirement.
-Rough estimates show that you will need well over $1 million to retire comfortably at age 67.
-Starting now, you need to save $850 per month, or 17 percent of your income to reach that goal.
+A 2019 survey from Charles Schwab found that, on average, people needed $1.7 million to retire.
+Let’s say that you’re currently 30 years old and have $25,000 saved for retirement at age 67.
+Starting now, you would need to save $1,567 per month to reach that goal.

-Since the average balance at 65 is only about $210,000, Americans are reaching retirement with less than 20 percent of what they need.
-This is a rough estimate based on replacing 70 percent of your income with retirement dollars once you reach age 67.
-Out of necessity, most people are finding ways to live on far less than 70 percent.
+Since the average balance at 65 is only about $216,000, Americans are reaching retirement with less than 20% of what they may need.
+This is a rough estimate based on replacing 70-80% of your income with retirement dollars once you reach age 67.
+Out of necessity, most people are finding ways to live on far less than 70%.

 The Bright Side

 Don’t lose heart.
 The younger you are, the more opportunity you have to use the power of compounding.
-Even a small increase in retirement saving will yield significant gains.
-Using that same 30-year-old person above, if they were to add just $50 per month to their retirement savings, at age 67 they would have an extra $15,000 using conservative projections.
-Saving $600 per month would give them more than $1 million at retirement.
+Even a small increase in retirement savings will yield significant gains.
+Using that same 30-year-old person above, if they were to increase their monthly savings amount to $1,600, at age 67 they would have $1.8 million in retirement savings (assuming a conservative 5.5% rate of return).